History of the telescope: Invention

 The first record of a telescope comes from the Netherlands in 1608.
-It is in a patent filed by Middelburg spectacle-maker Hans Lippershey with the States General of the Netherlands on 2 October 1608 for his instrument "for seeing things far away as if they were nearby".
+It is in a patent filed by Middelburg spectacle-maker Hans Lippershey with the States General of the Netherlands on 2 October 1608 for his instrument "for seeing things far away as if they were nearby."
 A few weeks later another Dutch instrument-maker, Jacob Metius also applied for a patent.
-The States General did not award a patent since the knowledge of the device already seemed to be ubiquitous"The Hague discussed the patent applications first of Hans Lipperhey of Middelburg, and then of Jacob Metius of Alkmaar... another citizen of Middelburg galileo.rice.edu The Galileo Project > Science > The Telescope by Al Van Helden but the Dutch government awarded Lippershey with a contract for copies of his design.
+The States General did not award a patent since the knowledge of the device already seemed to be ubiquitous but the Dutch government awarded Lippershey with a contract for copies of his design.

 The original Dutch telescopes were composed of a convex and a concave lens—telescopes that are constructed this way do not invert the image.
 Lippershey's original design had only 3x magnification.
 Telescopes seem to have been made in the Netherlands in considerable numbers soon after this date of "invention", and rapidly found their way all over Europe.